 Once you have added your content and styling, you can check the success message view by clicking on Success at the top of the editing window (Form and Success).

 To check how your form looks on mobile, click the Mobile View icon at the bottom of the sidebar.

 3. Settings.
 This step allows you to change the following settings:

-- Website Button.
+Website Button.
 Add an URL you want your subscribers to land after successful signup via your Landing Page.
 This is pre-filled with your store URL, but feel free to change it to anything else.
-To edit the button text, go back to the Content & Design step, and locate the "Website button" under Messages.
+To edit the button text, go back to the Settings step, and locate the "Website button" under Messages.

 If you add a check-mark next to the Automatically redirect subscriber to my website, the customer will be redirected to the confirmation page in 5 seconds.

 Facebook sharing options.
 Applying changes to the Facebook sharing option will automatically adjust the content of the post when the link is posted.
 Jump to this section for a more detailed description.

 Landing Page availability.
 In case you want your Landing Page to run for a limited time only, you can set it to limited availability.
 As a default, the Landing Page is accessible indefinitely, but it can be changed to any future date.
 Once the set date comes, Landing Page turns off and "Message when form is no longer active" (edited at Content & Design step, Messages section) shows up.

 4. Confirm & Launch.
 This last step is here to help you easily check if everything you have set up is correct.
 You can jump to any setup part by clicking on the Edit link next to each item.
 To start sharing your Landing Page, copy the link to your clipboard, and click SAVE & ENABLE.